chinapedia/wikipedia.abstract.en/Page/Rosa_Parks.md

 Parks died of natural causes on October 24, 2005, at the age of 92, in her apartment on the east side of Detroit.
 She and her husband never had children and she outlived her only sibling.
 She was survived by her sister-in-law (Raymond's sister), 13 nieces and nephews and their families, and several cousins, most of them residents of Michigan or Alabama.

 City officials in Montgomery and Detroit announced on October 27, 2005, that the front seats of their city buses would be reserved with black ribbons in honor of Parks until her funeral.
 Parks' coffin was flown to Montgomery and taken in a horse-drawn hearse to the St. Paul African Methodist Episcopal (AME) church, where she lay in repose at the altar on October 29, 2005, dressed in the uniform of a church deaconess.
 A memorial service was held there the following morning.
 One of the speakers, United States Secretary of State Condoleezza Rice, said that if it had not been for Parks, she would probably have never become the Secretary of State.
 In the evening the casket was transported to Washington, D.C. and transported by a bus similar to the one in which she made her protest, to lie in honor in the rotunda of the U.S. Capitol.
-Rosa_Parks_lying_in_state.jpg Since the founding of the practice in 1852, Parks was the 31st person, the first American who had not been a U.S. government official, and the second private person (after the French planner Pierre L'Enfant) to be honored in this way.
+Since the founding of the practice in 1852, Parks was the 31st person, the first American who had not been a U.S. government official, and the second private person (after the French planner Pierre L'Enfant) to be honored in this way.
 She was the first woman and the second black person to lie in honor in the Capitol.[93][94]
 An estimated 50,000 people viewed the casket there, and the event was broadcast on television on October 31, 2005.
 A memorial service was held that afternoon at Metropolitan AME Church in Washington, DC.[95]

 With her body and casket returned to Detroit, for two days, Parks lay in repose at the Charles H. Wright Museum of African American History.
 Her funeral service was seven hours long and was held on November 2, 2005, at the Greater Grace Temple Church in Detroit.
 After the service, an honor guard from the Michigan National Guard laid the U.S. flag over the casket and carried it to a horse-drawn hearse, which was intended to carry it, in daylight, to the cemetery.
 As the hearse passed the thousands of people who were viewing the procession, many clapped, cheered loudly and released white balloons.
 Parks was interred between her husband and mother at Detroit's Woodlawn Cemetery in the chapel's mausoleum.
 The chapel was renamed the Rosa L. Parks Freedom Chapel in her honor.[96]
 Parks had previously prepared and placed a headstone on the selected location with the inscription "Rosa L. Parks, wife, 1913–."

 Legacy and honors

-Rosa_Parks_medal.gif]] RosaParks-BillClinton.jpg]] Rosa_Parks_Transit_Center_Detroit_Michigan.JPG Barack_Obama_in_the_Rosa_Parks_bus.jpg sitting on the bus.
+]] ]] sitting on the bus.
 Parks was arrested sitting in the same row Obama is in, but on the opposite side.]]

-Rosa_Parks'_Bus_Stop.jpg Rosa_parks_bus.jpg, serial number 1132), is now a museum exhibit at the Henry Ford Museum.]]
+, serial number 1132), is now a museum exhibit at the Henry Ford Museum.]]

 -   1963, Paul Stephenson established that a bus company was operating a color bar and inspired by the example of Rosa Parks' refusal to move off a "whites only" bus seat in Montgomery, Alabama, leading to the Montgomery bus boycott, a Bristol bus boycott was organized.[97][98]
 -   1976, Detroit renamed 12th Street "Rosa Parks Boulevard."[99]